M-Helmy/m-helmy.github.io/resume.md

 - Experience Site Builder and a developer working in Drupal (both 7 and 8)<br>
 - Database administration and management of a hosting environment<br>
 - Domain (DNS) Management<br>
-- Drush, Version Control with GitHub, Bitbucket.<br>
+- Composer(cli), Drush, Version Control with GitHub, Bitbucket.<br>
 - Understanding of agile/scrum process (experience in working with JIRA)<br>
 - Theming and production of user interface experience with focus on customer usability through utilization of Drupal Javascript, Ajax behaviours and core templating engine or reuse of themes.<br>
 - Delivering & Deployment of Drupal as “Drupal installation profiles” and features / configuration management.<br>